 - Build deck/patio in backyard in spring 2023

 - Build raised bed gardens in side yard in April 2023

 - Get my butt into shape!
 Start in T-25 workout plan again.

 Those are some good examples of short-term goals.
 Here are some other examples you can use to kickstart your own short-term goal ideas:

 How I Keep Track of Short-Term Goals

-One easy way I’ve recently implemented of staying on point is creating my weekly goals Sunday night.
-I’l create a note on my iPhone, but that’s only the half of it.
+One easy way I’ve recently implemented of staying on point is creating my weekly goals on Sunday night.
+I’ll create a note on my iPhone, but that’s only the half of it.

 You’ll also notice I list my daily reminders of my Success Habits I do each day.